aecsocket/fukomaster/README.md

 # `fukomaster`

-Emulate a trackpad with your physical mouse.
+Simulate a trackpad with your physical mouse.

 ## Motivation